madoumadev/bible-books/README.md

 ### Bible Books

-This Nuxt.js application displays the names of all the books of the Bible in French along with their corresponding translations in Russian.
+This Nuxt.js application displays the names of all the books of the Bible in French along with their corresponding translations in Russian and English.
 The application is designed to provide a simple and intuitive interface for users who are interested in exploring the Bible's contents in both languages.

 #### Key Features: